What should 6G be?

 \end{@twocolumnfalse} ]

-\IEEEPARstart{S}{ince} the initial development of the Advanced Mobile Phone System (AMPS) by Bell Labs, which was later called the first generation (1G) network, there have been three large-scale and radical updates of wireless communication networks in the past four decades, resulting in the second, third, and fourth generation (2G, 3G, and 4G) networks \cite{alsharif2017evolution}.
-The fifth generation (5G) network launching is ongoing and expected to be commercialized by 2020.
-As the standardization of 5G has gradually been solidified, an increasing number of researchers place their visions on the future sixth generation (6G) communication network and initialize a series of advanced research planning activities \cite{8412482,8603730,8631208,saad2019vision,strinati20196g,tariq2019speculative}.
+\IEEEPARstart{S}{ince} the initial development of the Advanced Mobile Phone System (AMPS) by Bell Labs, which was later called the first generation (1G) network, there have been three large-scale and radical updates to wireless communication networks over the past four decades, resulting in the second, third, and fourth generation (2G, 3G, and 4G) networks \cite{alsharif2017evolution}.
+The launch of the fifth generation (5G) network is ongoing and is expected to be commercialized by 2020.
+As the standardization of 5G has gradually been solidified, researchers have begun to consider the future sixth generation (6G) communication network \cite{8412482,8603730,8631208,8869705,8792135,tariq2019speculative}.

-What might 6G be?
-Is 6G nothing more than a hype?
-Will 6G be a technological and commercial success?
-To answer these questions, we provide our thoughts in this article.
-Different from the published perceptions, we believe that the conventional mobile communications will still be the most important application of 6G around 2030, although other application scenarios are becoming ubiquitous and increasingly significant.
-Consequently, 6G network should be \textit{human-centric}, instead of machine-centric, application-centric, or data-centric.
-Following this rationale, high \textit{security}, \textit{secrecy}, and \textit{privacy} are the all-important features of 6G.
-Also, user's satisfaction of service (SoE) would be adopted as a pivotal metric in 6G communication networks, and a number of new features are required accordingly.

-To promote this research and design ideology for 6G communications, we imagine a comprehensive and systematic framework of 6G in this article.
-Specifically, we first anticipate the potential application scenarios of 6G and propose five supporting slices in 6G.
-Following that, we summarize the key features of 6G with enabling communication technologies.
-Furthermore, we also briefly discuss issues beyond the communication technologies that might significantly affect the research and deployment of 6G in the 2030s.
-Overall, we aim to write this article to provide an envisioned picture of 6G and introduce it as a research guideline in the post-5G era.
+In this Perspective, we consider what 6G should be.
+We believe that conventional mobile communications will still be the most important application of 6G around 2030, though other application scenarios will become ubiquitous and increasingly significant.
+Consequently, the 6G network should be \textit{human centric}, rather than machine centric, application centric, or data centric.
+Following this rationale, high security, secrecy, and privacy should be the key features of 6G.
+Furthermore, user experience (UE) would be adopted as a pivotal metric in 6G communication networks.
+To support this vision for 6G communications, we provide a comprehensive and systematic framework.
+Specifically, we first anticipate and subdivide the potential application scenarios of 6G.
+We then define key features of 6G and discuss the required enabling communication technologies.
+We also explore issues beyond the communication technologies that could significantly affect the research and deployment of 6G in the 2030s.

-\section{Background}
+\section{\textbf{Background}}

-Before detailing our own thoughts, we first present the background to justify our motives, which covers the retrospect of the network evolution from 1G to 4G, the 5G status quo, and the current research progress towards 6G.
+To justify our 6G vision, we first provide some background that covers network evolution from 1G to 4G, the 5G status quo, and the current research progress towards 6G (Fig. \ref{evolution}).